 Resupply of clinical trial materials has been moved up to May 2022 for Phase 3 RAISE trial in refractory status epilepticus

 Marinus to host conference call today at 8:00 a.m.
 ET / 5 a.m.
 PT

-Marinus Pharmaceuticals, Inc. (Nasdaq: MRNS), a pharmaceutical company dedicated to the development of innovative therapeutics to treat seizure disorders, today provided an update on its clinical and regulatory development activities and reported its financial results for the first quarter ended March 31, 2021.
+RADNOR, Pa., March 21, 2022--(BUSINESS WIRE)--Marinus Pharmaceuticals, Inc. (Nasdaq: MRNS), a pharmaceutical company dedicated to the development of innovative therapeutics to treat seizure disorders, today reported business highlights and financial results for the fourth quarter and year ended December 31, 2021.

 CDKL5 Deficiency Disorder (CDD)